dengxian-xreal/xreal.github.io/docs/05_Release Note/NRSDK 2.3.0.md

 ### Known Issues

-* Samsung S23 is not compatible with XREAL Light glasses.
+* XREAL Light is not compatible with Samsung S23 and Beam Pro.
 * URP is not compatible with multithreaded rendering.